The interpretation of dreams is the royal road to a knowledge of the unconscious activities of the mind.

 And keep in mind, the dream-story must draw you in.
 It must be believable — believable enough to suspend your disbelief.
 The primary objective of a storyteller is to pull people out of their everyday reality and create one in their imaginations.
 Your dreams know how to do that, using just enough detail so you don’t stop and say, “Hey, that’s not right,” and it jars you out of your belief that the actions and events of the dream are really happening.
 People adept at the art of dreaming know how to become aware when they’re dreaming and manipulate the environment.
 For most people, though, lucidity in a dream is rare.

-Dreams have at their disposal every storytelling device and trick of language imaginable: backstory, perspective (first, second, and third-person), parody, parable, nested stories, allegory, satire, pun, wordplay and so on.
-Some devices are used more than others, and they are discussed below.
+Dreams have at their disposal every storytelling device and trick of language imaginable: backstory, parody, parable, nested stories, allegory, satire, pun and so on.
+Some devices are used more than others — this course covers the main ones.
 For supplemental reading peruse LiteraryTerms.net and familiarize yourself with the wide array of storytelling devices.
 Most of them, in my experience, are used at one time or another by the master storyteller that is your dreaming mind.

 Dreams can even use storytelling devices that deceive, such as equivocation and red herrings, but only if it helps tell the story and show you something important.
 It’s not to deceive you.
 It’s to enlighten, to inform, to show you when you’re lying, being lied to, or lying to yourself.
 Dreams are reliably truthful, otherwise.